huzenan/EasyTableView/README.md

 # EasyTableView
 EasyTableView is a light table view for Android.
 It has 4 modes: normal, fixWidth, fixHeight and fixWidthHeight.
 "Fix" means the width or height of cells are auto set, and can't be edited.
+Also you can add decorations on the table such as drawing a calendar.
 It's simple and fun, enjoy it!

 ## ScreenShots
 >Edit one cell